About 90% of people with Marfan syndrome will develop changes in their heart and blood vessels.

 In this Q&A, Lars Svensson, MD, PhD, Chairman of Cleveland Clinic’s Sydell and Arnold Miller Family Heart & Vascular Institute, answers five of the most common questions he hears from patients with Marfan syndrome.

-A.: The larger the aneurysm, the higher the risk of dissection or rupture — and need for emergency surgery.
+A: The larger the aneurysm, the higher the risk of dissection or rupture — and need for emergency surgery.
 Preventive, repair surgery is an elective, non-emergency procedure that has much better outcomes.
-Futhermore, long term survival is then similar to age and gender matched survival for the United States.
+Furthermore, long term survival is then similar to age and gender matched survival for the United States.

-For the way Cleveland Clinic performs the modified reimplantation operation, now exceeding 700 patients, for elective surgery a mortality risk of less than 0.5 percent can be expected and a 95 percent or better likelihood of the repair working beyond 10 years after surgery.
+For the way Cleveland Clinic performs the modified reimplantation operation, now exceeding 700 patients, for elective surgery a mortality risk of less than 0.5 percent can be expected and a 95% or better likelihood of the repair working beyond 10 years after surgery.